Always be ready with questions to ask a publisher. Signing up with a publisher is not a simple decision.

 But be sure to ask the publisher how they intend to market your book and maximize its sales opportunities.

 8. How long has the publisher been in business?

 An obvious question.

-While a publisher may be new and have only a small stable, this may not be a bad thing, as you may receive more attention.
+But this may not be a bad thing, as you might receive more attention.

 This is by far the best way to find out if a publisher is worth considering.

 If the publisher refuses to give you referrals, beware.

 There are more questions to ask a publisher, of course, depending on what you expect or would like from an independent publisher.

 But make sure you ask all your questions well before making any commitments or signing a publishing contract.

 You should also be careful to tell the difference between an independent publisher and a vanity press publisher.